 Lentils, Chickpeas and Bean Tempeh

 Did you know that tempeh doesn’t always have to be made with soybeans?
-Actually, all different types of beans and lentils will work.
+Actually, tempeh can be made from all different types of beans and lentils.
 And bean tempeh is so much EASIER to make that soybean tempeh.

 - Prep Time: 10 minutes